AhmedGoda1/SimpleTodo/README.md

 # SimpleTodo
+Please note that this app is done with the assistance of AI in some parts.
 A simple to-do list Android app built with **Kotlin** and **Jetpack Compose** for my IT assignment.

 ## Features